 - For men who have a family history of the disease – such as more than one first-degree relative (father, brother or son) diagnosed with prostate cancer at age 65 or younger – the conversation should happen at age 40.

 Because prostate cancer is usually slow-growing, men with a life expectancy of less than 10 years do not generally benefit from screening.
-That’s why it’s not recommended for men age 70 or older to be screened.
+That’s why the USPSTF does not recommend men age 70 or older to be screened.
 However, for specific individuals, men should have a conversation with their doctor.